linarevheim-svg/Cambridge-Road-Casualties-and-Danger-Spots-2020-to-2025/README.md

 - Where are the highest concentrations of road casualties in Cambridgeshire?
 - How has the total number of casualties changed year on year since 2020?
-- Are cyclist casualties increasing or decreasing?
-- Which road types, junctions, and times of day are most dangerous?
 - Are serious and fatal casualties declining faster than slight injuries?
 ---

 ## Tools used